soxft/soxft/README.md

-### Welcome
+### Hi there 👋

-> Hi there, I'm xcsoft.
+I'm xcsoft.
 My common development language is PHP, and I have development experience in Web, Flutter mobile software , Wechat applet, etc.